SQream/sqream_docs/ai_ml/python_module_functions.rst

 .. _python_table_functions:

-Python Table Functions
+Python Functions
 ------------------------

-Python Table Functions in SQream allow you to execute custom Python logic on your data and return the results as a new table.
+Python Functions in SQream allow you to execute custom Python logic on your data and return the results as a new table.
 This functionality integrates the power of Python's data processing libraries (like Pandas) directly into your SQL queries.